LANL-Seismoacoustics/PyGeoTess/README.md

 Sandia National Laboratories.
 It provides simplified access to a subset of the GeoTess library, and takes advantage of of Python's interactive interpreter and inline documentation system.

-It can be used with the standard CPython interpretor using [Cython](http://cython.org) or the [Jython](http://jython.org) interpreter, a Python interpreter written in Java, to wrap the Java GeoTess library.